Back to menu

 Claudia Aster died at the age of 25.
 The name Claudia suggests that she was an Imperial freedwoman.
 Aster is probably the Latin form of the Hebrew Esther.
 She must have been taken prisoner during the capture of Jerusalem by Titus in 70 AD, because the man taking care of the grave was, in view of his name, a freedman of Claudius or Nero.
 A legal aspect suggests that he was her husband: Aster's manumission took place before she was 30 years old, which marriage would have made possible.
 The reference to the captivity is remarkable, as is the fear that the inscription will be torn down.
 It has been taken as an act of defiance or a plea for sympathy in the face of anti-Jewish sentiments in Puteoli, but we can also imagine anti-Roman sentiments if Proculus was not Jewish.

 As to early Christianity in Puteoli, a presumed early bishop Celsus emerges as late as the 11th century.
-With certainty bishops are documented from the early 4th century onwards.
-Martyrs are documented in the 3rd and early 4th century.
+With certainty bishops are documented from the early fourth century onwards.
+Martyrs are documented in the third and early fourth century.
 A few Christian funerary inscriptions are known.
 The one illustrated below, a funerary inscription of a deacon named Paulus, ended up in the United States.

 [Hic re]QVIESCIT IN PACE